BeatScan

 Submit a DMCA takedown request directly to the platform hosting the content.
 YouTube, SoundCloud, and Spotify all have copyright reporting forms.
 You'll need proof of ownership such as original project files, dated uploads, or BeatStars receipts.

 Contact the artist and offer a license purchase through BeatStars or your website.
-You can also negotiate a revenue share or invoice them directly.
+You can also negotiate a revenue share.
 If they refuse, escalate with a copyright claim.
-YouTube Content ID can also help recover ad revenue.
+YouTube Content ID can also let you claim ad revenue from the video.

 What to do if an artist used my beat without buying it?